BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 - As the main character (MC), head up and activate a crystal by going clockwise.
 - XM: Go up as far as you can and talk to Abomasnow and use Snow Warning.
 - MC: Continue along the path, past the snowdrift.
-- XM: Go all the way down, until you reach the orb you can't do anything with.
+- XM: Go all the way down counter-clockwise, until you reach the orb you can't do anything with.
 - MC: Talk to Altaria and use Cloud Nine.
 - XM: Activate the orb.
 - MC: Cross the ice to the right and activate the orb.
 Cross back left, talk to Abomasnow on the ice, then go back down and right.
 Use the crystal.
-- XM: Go all the way back up and follow the path.
+- XM: Go all the way back up and follow the path clockwise.
 Use the crystal.
 - MC: Climb down the icy stairs.
 Talk to Altaria, then talk to the orb.
 Go down into the ice puzzle here and talk to Abomasnow.
 - XM: Go down from here.
 Activate the crystal, then go down past the snowdrift.
-- MC: Using the patch in the ice, head down.
+- MC: Starting underneath Abomasnow, using the patch in the ice to the left, head down.
 Stand near the frozen orb.
 - XM: Talk to Altaria.
 - MC: Use the orb.
 - XM: Go to the left.
 Activate the crystal.